-These are an alternative to homeowners on interest-only mortgages that are coming to an end, who may find themselves struggling to repay the capital with interest.
+These are an alternative to homeowners on interest-only mortgages that are coming to an end, who may struggle to repay the capital with interest.

-This is discussed below, as your equity release advisor may discuss this option with you if you do have an existing mortgage as many considering equity release at 60 with an interest-only mortgage does have.
+This is discussed below, as your equity release advisor may discuss this option with you if you have an existing mortgage, as many considering equity release at 60 with an interest-only mortgage have.

 The downside and the main concern lenders and equity release advisors have with lifetime mortgages is your suitability for them.
-When you’re in good health, live an active lifestyle and have a long outlook ahead of you, if you choose to use equity release at 60, you could be paying back double in interest rates if you live to the age of 74.
+When you’re in good health, live an active lifestyle, and have an extended outlook ahead of you, if you choose to use equity release at 60, you could be paying back double in interest rates if you live to the age of 74.